 Scientific program of Millimetron space observatory is aimed to solve a set of the most important and breakthrough scientific problems in the field of modern astrophysics and cosmology, namely detailed study of black hole shadows, search for wormholes, water trail in the Galaxy, CMB spectral distortions.

 Russian Federation leads the project; the state customer of Millimetron observatory is Roscosmos; the head of the project is Astro Space Center of Lebedev Physical Institute of Russian Academy of Sciences.
 Millimetron is included in the Russian Federal Space Program for 2016-2025 years.

-The prime contractor for the development of spacecraft bus is Federal State Unitary Enterprise “Lavochkin Research and Production Association”.
+The prime contractor for the development of spacecraft bus is Joint-Stock Company “Lavochkin Research and Production Association”.
 The prime contractor for the development of scientific payload and scientific program is Astro Space Center of Lebedev Physical Institute of Russian Academy of Sciences.
 JSC “Information Satellite Systems – Reshetnev Company” is responsible for the design of space telescope construction, including space antenna, assembly and testing of the scientific payload.